Grace Thorpe: Military career

-Native Rights Activism
+Native rights activism

-Alcatraz Occupation
+Alcatraz occupation

 In late 1969 and 1970, Grace Thorpe joined a group of Native activists in their occupation of Alcatraz Island off the coast of San Francisco.
 This occupation called national attention to a long history of Native grievances that the activists felt the federal government was too slow in addressing.
 This occupation represented a watershed moment for Native activism.
 Thorpe recalled in a radio interview, “Alcatraz was the catalyst and the most important event in the Indian movement to date.
 It made me put my furniture into storage and spend my life savings.”
 During the occupation she managed publicity for the group and acted as a negotiator between the activists and the federal government.
 She successfully secured a generator, water barge, and ambulance service for the group.
 After Alcatraz, Thorpe remained involved in agitation for Native rights, participating in further occupations of Fort Lawton, Washington in March 1970 and Nike Missile Base near Davis, California in November 1970.